mindtwo/laravel-dynamic-model-mutators/README.md

 [![Total Downloads](https://poser.pugx.org/mindtwo/laravel-dynamic-model-mutators/downloads)](https://packagist.org/packages/mindtwo/laravel-dynamic-model-mutators)
 [![License](https://poser.pugx.org/mindtwo/laravel-dynamic-model-mutators/license)](https://packagist.org/packages/mindtwo/laravel-dynamic-model-mutators)

+> Important Notice:
+> The following documentation refers to packacke version 1.x
+> We will add documentation for version 2.x as soon as possible.
+Sorry.

 ## Introduction
 This package is an extension for Laravel's eloquent model.
 It allows you to define multiple get and set mutators by registering your own callback functions.
 This is a simple way to inject Laravel's getAttribute() and setAttribute() methods, especially within different traits on a single model.

 ## Installation